electron/electron/docs/api/browser-window.md

   * `maxWidth` Integer - Window's maximum width.
 Default is no limit.
   * `maxHeight` Integer - Window's maximum height.
 Default is no limit.
   * `resizable` Boolean - Whether window is resizable.
 Default is `true`.
   * `movable` Boolean - Whether window is movable.
+This is not implemented on Linux.
+Default is `true`.
+  * `minimizable` Boolean - Whether window is minimizable.
+This is not implemented on Linux.
+Default is `true`.
-This is only implemented on OS X. Default is `true`.
+  * `closable` Boolean - Whether window is closable.
+This is not implemented on Linux.
+Default is `true`.
   * `alwaysOnTop` Boolean - Whether the window should always stay on top of other windows.
 Default is `false`.
   * `fullscreen` Boolean - Whether the window should show in fullscreen.
-When set to `false` the fullscreen button will be hidden or disabled on OS X.
+When explicity set to `false` the fullscreen button will be hidden or disabled on OS X, or the maximize button will be disabled on Windows.
 Default is `false`.
   * `skipTaskbar` Boolean - Whether to show the window in taskbar.
 Default is `false`.
   * `kiosk` Boolean - The kiosk mode.
 Default is `false`.